marianoguerra/immutant-recipes/friend-acl/README.md

 some things I discovered while making the example

 * wrap-session and wrap-params are required on the app to make friend work
-* interactive-form doesn't work, this may be because of wrap-params setting the keys as strings?
 * wrap-authorize requires a seq of roles